Vision and Mission

 CROP Regional Field Director

 Jackee's fervor for the natural world has fueled her career as a wildlife biologist and archaeologist, backcountry horse packer, and as the co-founder and Executive Director of Cannabis for Conservation, a 501(c)(3) nonprofit.
 Recruited to CGP from our Humboldt Community Organizer Training in 2019, she graduated from Humboldt State University with a B.S. in Wildlife Management and Conservation, and a B.A. in Archaeology.
-She has worked for the US Fish & Wildlife Service and private organizations conducting wildlife research on endangered species including gray whales, desert tortoises, and Pacific fishers.
+She has worked for the US Fish & Wildlife Service and private organizations conducting wildlife research on threatened and endangered species including gray whales, desert tortoises, and Pacific fishers.
 Notably, her independent research of nesting shorebirds led to FWS protections and management of Salt Island in Connecticut.

 Valerie is an avid outdoor adventurer and environmental advocate.
 She graduated from St. Cloud State University in Northern Minnesota with a B.S. in Environmental Studies as well as a Paralegal Certificate.
 Her passion for environmental advocacy led her to work for Rinke-Noonan Law Firm in environmental litigation, where she advocated for community environmental justice and equality.
 She has also worked within the state park systems and has volunteered with non-profit environmental organizations.